Award Descriptions & All-Star Rules

 This prestigious achievement is awarded to the player that proves his ability in all aspects of the game.
 This player shows skill in post play, shooting, dribbling, passing and many other fundamentals.
 It is named after our very own former Vice President and Hall of Fame Coach Vincent Benevento.
 Coach Benevento always pushed young Journeyman to work and perfect all aspects of the game in order to be the consummate teammate and ultimate threat.

-Please review the rules in regards to All-Star eligibility and selection.
+Please review the rules in regard to YAMO Game eligibility and selection.
 Keep in mind that this is an “All-Star” Game.
 Those elite players, agree or not, are afforded an “extra” game (by extra we mean not part of the budget of Journeyman Basketball, more of a donation from the program to the kids).

-IMPORTANT NOTE: Journeyman reserves the right to have All-Star games for those divisions with more than 30 athletes.
-If the schedule permits, the staff of Journeyman may allow a division with less than 30 athletes to participate in an All-Star game but will only need to select no more than 16 participants.
+IMPORTANT NOTE: Journeyman reserves the right to have YAMO Games for those divisions with more than 30 athletes.
+The staff of Journeyman may allow a division with less than 30 athletes to participate in an YAMO game but will only need to select no more than 16 participants.
 (10 starters and 6 reserves)

 Rule #1 – A Journeyman must have a minimum of 7 games ATTENDED in order to be eligible for the All-Star ballot.